The security control plane for AI. So shadow AI doesn't become your next breach.

 Can the SOC investigate an AI incident with the evidence they need?

 Continuous audit chain across LLM, agent, and tool layers.
 Reproducible queries against the same evidence corpus produce identical artifacts.
-IR teams can reconstruct the full chain — prompt, context, tool calls, output — for any incident in scope.
+IR teams can reconstruct the full chain.
+Prompt, context, tool calls, output.
+For any incident in scope.

 For your role on the security chain